 to prepare sabudana khichadi

-- 2 tablespoons peanut oil or ghee or any refined oil
+- 2 tbsp Peanut oil or ghee or any refined oil

-- To begin with, first, wash the sago pearls for 3-4 times until water runs clear.
+- Wash the sago pearls for 3-4 times until water runs clear.

-- Then, soak the sabudana pearls in 1 & 1/4 cup of water overnight.
+- Soak the sabudana pearls in 1 & 1/4 cup of water overnight.

-- Now, once the sabudana is soaked well, you will see hardly any water left behind.
+- Once the sabudana is soaked well, you will see hardly any water left behind.

 - Once the oil is hot, add cumin seeds and fry for few seconds.